dimagi/commcare-hq/corehq/apps/userreports/README.rst

 The UCR config UI also includes pages to add new data sources, imports reports, etc., all based at ``/a/DOMAIN/configurable_reports/``.
 If you add a new report via the UCR UI and copy in the columns, filters, etc. from a report builder report, that new report will then automatically open in the UCR UI when you edit it.
+You can also take an existing report builder report and set ``my_report.report_meta.created_by_builder`` to false to force it to open in the UCR UI in the future.

 Two example UCRs, a case-based UCR for the ``dimagi`` domain and a form-based UCR for the ``gsid`` domain, are checked into source code.
 Their data source specs and report specs are in ``corehq/apps/userreports/examples/``.